 It’s always acceptable to want to move for better conditions, whether that’s a higher salary, better benefits, or more attractive career or growth opportunities.
 If it’s clear that you don’t have these opportunities in your current role, it makes sense to leave and potential new employers will understand that you’re looking for growth and better conditions.

 2. Other goals have become a priority for you.

 Maybe you need more work-life balance to take care of a family member or a new baby.
 Or perhaps you want to go back to school to further your career and need extra time to do so.
 Leaving a job to pursue other goals other than within your current career path is always a worthy reason to leave.
 Your personal and professional growth is important.

 It’s not uncommon for team members to leave after a manager has moved on, especially if a new boss comes in with a vision that goes against your beliefs of how the job should be done.
 Whether you leave because you see it as a sign that it’s time for you to go as well, or because you don’t believe you can work through your differences with a new manager, this is a reason to leave.

 4. You have outgrown your current position, with no sign of advancing.

 Overqualified.
-Some people will accept a position knowing that they are overqualified for the role, simply because they need a job or like the benefits that come with the company.
+Some people will accept a position knowing that they are overqualified for the role because they need a job or like the benefits that come with the company.
 Other times, through experience and lessons learned, you become overqualified.
 Either way, eventually, working on projects and tasks beneath your qualifications can become dull.
-Your potential new employer will recognise the fact that you are looking for more of a challenge, and will appreciate it.
+Your potential new employer will recognise that you are looking for more of a challenge and appreciate it.